justeattakeaway/pie/.changeset/tidy-crabs-drive.md

 "@justeattakeaway/pie-components-config": minor
 ---

-[Updated] - Exported files for use in consuming repos
+[Changed] - Exported files for use in consuming repos